 - Care must be taken to avoid creating a solder bridge between the positive and negative sides of the Cell while soldering the wire into place which could short the two sides

 Lithium Ion batteries, standard in many satellites, are lightweight and small.
 These batteries offer a low depth of discharge for increased life expectancy and low voltage drop.
 They are designed redundantly in case of battery failure.
 Recently, the power subsystem has reevaluated their choice of batteries for the satellite.
 This decision will be made based upon the needs of the flash system, which has also made some recent changes.
-The two options for batteries are the lithium ion (leave the stuff about it on there) and lithium iron phosphates, which have a different chemistry which lends itself to a different function.
+The two options for batteries are the lithium ion and lithium iron phosphates, which have a different chemistry which lends itself to a different function.
+The trade offs of the two different types are shown below.

 - Lightweight and compact